StefanoPernat/iOS-Programming/README.md

 ## Subclassing UITableViewCell

 In this chapter I learned how to use custom UITableViewCells and made custom classes for that, I also learned a bit of dinamic types"

+> **Bronze Challenge**: Update the ItemCell to display the value in dollars in green if the value is less than 50 and red otherwise